brmson/yodaqa/README.md

-The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our training corpus, it can currently answer correctly to about 12% of questions (about 28.5% of questions have the correct answer in top three and 32% in top five;
+The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our training corpus, while 67% of questions have the correct answer *suggested* in the process, it can currently choose the correct answer for about 14.5% of questions (but 27.5% of questions have the correct answer in top three and 34.5% in top five).
-64% of questions have the correct answer suggested at all).

 ## Installation Instructions